What Is 10 Of 7

 Detailed Explanation

 To understand what "10 of 7" means, we need to interpret the phrase in mathematical terms.
 The word "of" in math often indicates multiplication, especially when dealing with percentages.
-Therefore, "10 of 7" is equivalent to "10 percent of 7."
+Which means, "10 of 7" is equivalent to "10 percent of 7."
 Percentages are fractions of 100, so 10 percent is the same as 10 per 100, or 10/100, which simplifies to 0.10 in decimal form.

 Calculating 10 percent of 7 involves multiplying 7 by 0.10.
 This gives us: